CoreWebForms/CoreWebForms/README.md

 1. Add any `.aspx` or `.aspx.cs`/`.aspx.vb` files to your project.
 They should be served up as expected when you run.

-> NOTE: Set the `<UseWebFormsInterceptor>true</UseWebFormsInterceptor>` if you are using C# 12+ and would like to have the static assets compiled into the application instead of using runtime reflection to load them.

 ### Alternate

 There is a dynamic compilation method that can be enabled by doing the following (continued from the above sample):